ltrgoddard/coterie/README.md

 *Usage*:

-    Rscript wiki.R [input.csv] [output.png]
+    Rscript wiki.R [input.csv] [output.png] [cut-off number]

 Working with the output of the script above, this short R script plots a graph using the Fruchterman-Reingold algorithm and saves it as a PNG image.
+Edges with weights lower than the cut-off number will not be included.